-3 Different groups experience mining differently.
+3 Different groups experience mining, oil and gas differently.

-It was found that different groups in the population have very different opinions about how mines are run in PNG, and their impact.
-For example, landowner executives were more likely to think that mining projects are run in a culturally respectful way than people who are not landowner executives, and women were more likely to think that mining has a negative impact than men.
+Different groups in the population had very different opinions about how mines are run in PNG, and their impact.
+The group that experienced governance most positively was Landowner Executives, who were also more likely to think that the mine was run in a culturally respectful way than those who are not landowner executives.
+In terms of impact, women were more likely to think that mining, oil and gas had a negative impact than men.

 Overall, the findings suggest that groups are treated differently by resource companies, landowner associations and the government.
-Where some groups have opportunities to participate in discussions around mining, others may not.
-In some respects, this is entirely expected due the different roles and relationship that various stakeholders have in the sector.
-However, understanding these different experiences can inform strategies to strengthen inclusion and participation in resource governance at the subnational level.
+Where some groups have opportunity to participate in discussions around mining, oil and gas, others may not.
+In some respects, this is entirely expected due the different roles and relationships that various stakeholders have in the sector.
+However, understanding these different experiences can inform strategies to strengthen inclusion, participation and ultimately effectiveness in resource governance at the subnational level.